sami-badawi/shapelogic-scala/README.md

 * Version 0.4.0
 * In alpha, the api is not stable yet
 * Documentation in Wiki
-* It is pretty simple to write image operations and see them in GUI
+* It is pretty simple to write image operations and add them to GUI
 * ShapeLogic Scala has a simple JavaFX GUI, it can
   * Load and Save
   * Invert, make black and white
   * Undo

-## Generic Image what is the Big Deal ##
+## Generic Image What is the Big Deal ##

 There are a lot of problems
 * Bytes are signed in Scala and Java but unsigned for images